 1. Save Time

-When you hire a designer, you immediately axe an enormous amount of time you would otherwise have spent.
-No longer do you have to go to the surrounding home improvement stores, poring over tiles and backsplashes, faucets and handles, stoves and fridges.
-There are so many decisions to make, after all: What colours match?
+When you hire a designer, you immediately eliminate an enormous amount of time you would otherwise have spent.
+No longer do you have to go to all the surrounding home improvement stores, poring over tiles and backsplashes, faucets and handles, stoves and fridges.
+There are so many decisions to make, after all: What colors match?
 What materials are best?
 How can you best balance price and quality?

 2. Save Money

 Which brings us to money.
 When you have to pick items on your own, you’re likelier to pay too much or pay for the wrong things (which can be just as costly, as we’ll soon discover).
 It’s not your fault; you’re simply unfamiliar with the best stores, brands, materials and deals.
 Plus, you don’t have any bulk discounts or existing relationships to help you out.